didiersmith/steve/chapters/traffic-law-humiliation-rituals.md

 It immediately became apparent that the three of them had vastly different diagnoses for the twin crises of faith and reproduction that gripped their society.

 "You just have to force people to believe," Stacy said.
 "From the time they're toddlers.
-Then not only will they be aligned, but they'll have as many babies as Steve wants."
+Then they'll be so aligned that they'll do whatever Steve wants.
+Reproduction included."

 "So your plan is to brainwash children?"
 Russell asked.

 "It's not brainwashing if it's true!"
 Stacy objected.
-"But anyway, no. Brainwashing children isn't enough.
+"But anyway - no. Brainwashing children isn't enough.
 If the rest of society is secular, the kids just stop believing when they become adults.
 We need a whole-of-society solution."

 "What's your whole-of-society solution?"
 Vincent asked.